 Very, very important.
 A great internship is critical for a subsequent great job placement.

 Participation in BYU Marriott student organizations is a must for students who want to increase their knowledge and network outside the classroom.
 Finance Society is the flagship student-led organization for students interested in finance-oriented careers.
-Students should actively participate in at least one of the clubs as these organizations are essential in preparing students for internships and jobs.
+Students should actively participate in at least one student association as these organizations are essential in preparing students for internships and jobs.

 BYU Marriott teaches a pre-PhD course for students interested in pursuing a PhD in finance.
 Students interested in pursuing a PhD in finance need to develop strong quantitative skills and a solid understanding of economics.
 We recommend students desiring a finance PhD to double major in economics and math and take the pre-PhD course as an elective.
 If you are interested in pursuing a PhD, we recommend that you contact one of the pre-PhD faculty advisors: Brian Boyer, Jim Brau, or Karl Diether.